vedang-joshi/physio_medicine_cw/README.md

-# physio_medicine_cw
-Mathematical Modelling in Physiology and Medicine 2021 Coursework Code
+# Mathematical Modelling in Physiology and Medicine 2021 Coursework